Three movie remakes Hollywood shouldn’t bother making

 Many voices have complained in the past – and will likely keep complaining in the future – about how Hollywood seems to make nothing but sequels and remakes lately.
 On one hand, it’s a smart decision to rely on a tried-and-tested formula (or characters and stories) to attract viewers to the movies.
 On the other hand, though, these remakes and reboots often come too soon after their predecessors (and this often doesn’t end well – just take a look at the dismal results of this year’s The Mummy) or try to improve on movies so great that any attempt to do so is destined to fail from the first moment.
 And this is the case of the movies below, set to be released in the coming year.

-An article about an upcoming video slot machine based on 1986’s Highlander has emerged among the recent casino news the other day, showing that people still remember very well the adventures of Connor MacLeod from the clan MacLeod very well.
+An article about an upcoming game based on 1986’s Highlander has emerged in the news, showing that people still remember very well the adventures of Connor MacLeod from the clan MacLeod very well.
 The original movie was not a resounding success, failing to make enough money to cover its budget at the time of its first release, but in time it has acquired a cult status, spawning several sequels, live-action and animated series, along with numerous comic books and novels.

 Now Summit and Lionsgate, the studios owning the franchise, are planning to reboot the series.
 John Wick helmer Chad Stahelski is attached to develop and direct the upcoming movie that is said to perhaps even spawn a trilogy.
 But will it have the power to match the magic and musical excellence of the original – or will there be only one?